webhookrelay/home-assistant/README.md

 ## Plans and Pricing

 Webhook Relay is a hosted service that requires infrastructure, support and development time.
 Our business model is providing a service for a fee.
 We do not share any of your data with 3rd parties (except Stripe for billing purposes).

-Our free plan includes:
+**Our free plan includes:**

 * One bidirectional tunnel suitable for remote access, due to the lack of HTTPS we wouldn't recommend using them from unsafe wifi networks.
 * End-to-end encrypted webhooks forwarding (150 webhooks per month)

-For most users "basic" plan ($4.50/month) should be enough, it includes:
+For most users **basic** plan (*$4.50/month*) will be enough, it includes:

 * Custom subdomains
-* HTTPS for bidirectional tunnel endpoints
+* HTTPS for bidirectional tunnel endpoints with TLS termination on Webhook Relay servers (less secure, more convenient)
+* TLS pass-through tunnels for maximum security (make sure your Home Assistant can terminate TLS or supply key & certificate to the agent to do the termination)
 * 3 tunnels (for example Home Assistant, Node-RED and anything else)
 * 1500 webhooks per month

+**Basic Plus** plan includes **basic** plan features with an addition on whitelabel domains, such as hass.yourdomain.com.

 All plans can be viewed [here](https://webhookrelay.com/pricing/).
 Alternative ways to earn HTTPS and custom subdomains: